thunderheadone/one-sdk-ios/README.md

 to your `Info.plist` file.
 Failure to do so results in a dialog that tells the user your app has not provided the Face ID usage description.

-## Use the codeless Thunderhead SDK for iOS
+## Configure the codeless Thunderhead SDK for iOS

-Enable your app to automatically recognize **Interactions** by executing the following steps.
+Enable your app to automatically recognize **Interactions** in your app, by executing the following steps:

 ### Initialize the SDK